 Several factors affect the cost of your Arizona commercial auto policy, including your:

 Some industries have more risk than others.
 An HVAC technician who carries tools and equipment to various job sites every day can expect to pay more than a CPA who runs occasional errands.

 Your vehicle’s size and use affect your rate.
 A carpet cleaning van with a large vacuum system will likely have a higher premium than a small delivery van with minimal equipment.

 Your commercial auto insurance carrier will run a motor vehicle report on all drivers with access to your business vehicles.
 Drivers with accidents or violations on their driving record will usually cause your rate to increase.
 You can expect your insurance company to take the past three years of driving history into account.

-It’s common to pay more for commercial auto coverage in a large city like Phoenix than a smaller city like Flagstaff.
+It’s common to pay more for commercial auto coverage in a large city like Phoenix than in a smaller city like Flagstaff.
 Keep in mind, prices are usually higher in locations that experience more claims or more expensive settlements than other locations.
-Areas susceptible to weather-related events such as floods and wildfires are also factors.
+Areas susceptible to weather-related events, such as hurricanes and floods, are also factors.

 The distance you routinely travel can influence your commercial auto rate.
 A vehicle with a local route within Scottsdale’s city limits is considered lower risk than a vehicle with a regional route that covers the entire Basin and Range Province.

 The amount of coverage you need affects your premium.
 Policyholders with the Arizona state minimum limits of 25/50/15 will pay less than a policyholder needing a combined single limit of $1M.

 Arizona’s state minimum liability limit 25/50/15 is called a split limit.
 It separates, or “splits,” the dollar amounts payable by your insurer for bodily injury and property damage into three groups.
 By choosing Arizona’s state minimum limits, your policy will pay up to: